-Dr. Brad Graham served in the United States Navy, most recently at the Naval Medical Center in San Diego, before relocating his family to Tyler in 2001 to join U.S. Dermatology Partners Tyler on Dominion Plaza and U.S. Dermatology Partners Tyler on Beckham.
+Dr. Brad Graham served in the United States Navy, most recently at the Naval Medical Center in San Diego, before relocating his family to Tyler in 2001 to join U.S. Dermatology Partners Tyler on Dominion Plaza.
 Like several of his colleagues, his many years of experience include several appointments as an instructor as well as numerous medical presentations and published articles.

 Dr. Brad Graham is a gifted dermatologist and dermatopathologist heavily involved in providing our patients with expert diagnosis services through the convenience and unmatched capability of our in-house pathology lab.
 He also skillfully performs cutaneous surgery, a variety of laser treatments, sclerotherapy, and many other advanced procedures.
 Dr. Brad Graham received his undergraduate degree from Baylor University in Waco and was awarded his MD from the University of Texas Medical Branch in Galveston.

 Whether Dr. Brad Graham is working in the lab to help you identify a problem or consulting with you one-on-one to heal it, his focus and interest in your skin, your health, and your life.

 “I entered the field of dermatology so that I could help people with skin disorders.
 Being able to see the visible results of the treatments I recommend for my patients is very rewarding.” – Brad S. Graham, MD

 Actinic Keratosis, also known as solar keratosis, is a scaly or crusty lesion on the skin that develops slowly and indicates the presence of sun damage.
 It is most commonly found on parts of the body frequently exposed to the sun including the bald scalp, face, ears, lips, backs of the hands or forearms, neck, and shoulders.